 ・Reporters will not suffer any repercussions

 ・Investigations as well as corrective and preventive actions must be carried out

 Otsuka Holdings and its major group companies have established a whistleblowing hotline that accepts inquiries and opinions from external stakeholders and general customers.
 Furthermore, certain channels of the hotline also accept anonymous consultations and reports.

 System for Dealing with Individual Cases

-Persons with knowledge of instances of or concerns about any non-compliance issues are required to consult with and report to their immediate supervisor, the Legal Affairs or Human Resources department, or the relevant department in charge of compliance.
+People with knowledge of infractions or concerns about any noncompliance issues are required to consult with and report to their immediate supervisor, the Legal Affairs or Human Resources department, or the department in charge of compliance.
 Reprisals against reporting parties are strictly prohibited.
-Each group company has also established an internal whistleblowing hotline and a system to allow reporting and consultation on potential compliance violations without the reporting party suffering any reprisal or other negative repercussions.
-In addition, the Internal Audit Department regularly audits group companies in Japan and overseas to monitor countermeasures for any matters of concern that have been discovered and their implementation status.

 Depending on the nature of the violation, the Compliance Department, or the Human Resources & General Affairs Department are in charge as the secretariat and form an investigative team that includes external experts, such as lawyers, certified public accountants, and data forensics experts.
 These investigative parties examine the facts, while managing the protection of personal information and ensuring that there are no acts of reprisal against the whistleblower.
 Cases determined to be serious violations are reported to the chair of the Risk Management Committee and the Board of Directors to respond and take the initiative to prevent a reoccurrence given the circumstances, and all cases are used in planning and implementing group-wide compliance.